snowplow-archive/snowplow.github.com/_posts/2015-xx-xx-snowplow-r65-scarlet-rosefinch.md

 <h4>Scala Kinesis Enrich</h4>

-Add `backoffPolicy` and `buffer` fields to the configuration HOCON
+Add `backoffPolicy` and `buffer` fields to the configuration HOCON Extract the resolver from the configuration HOCON into its own JSON file, which can be stored locally or in DynamoDB Update the command line arguments as detailed [above](#dynamodb)

 <h4>Kinesis LZO S3 Sink</h4>

-Rename the outermost key in the configuration HOCON from "connector" to "sink" Replace the "s3/endpoint" field with an "s3/region" field (like "us-east-1")
+Rename the outermost key in the configuration HOCON from "connector" to "sink" Replace the "s3/endpoint" field with an "s3/region" field (such as "us-east-1")

 <h4>Kinesis Elasticsearch Sink</h4>